 The chart above looks pretty damning for KERS, but should be interpreted within context.
 Firstly, the significant rule changes mixed up the grid in general.
 The fact that the previous championship competitors fell to the upper midfield is actually pretty standard after a major rule change, even if their early season slump was more extreme than usual.

 We can also see that the teams that partly used KERS (Renault and BMW) fell back more than those that kept with it.
-Overall there was no general consensus across the 2009 season as to whether KERS was worthwhile, as emphasised by the umming and ahhing of Renault and BMW.
-For example, Hamilton suggested it was worth four tenths at Monza, but this assessment was refuted by Alonso, who independently suggested the four tenths gained on the straights would be lost elsewhere on the lap.
+Overall there was no general consensus across the 2009 season as to whether KERS was worthwhile.
+The indecisiveness of BMW and Renault is only one example of this.
+Hamilton suggested it was worth four tenths at Monza, but this was refuted by Alonso, who suggested the time gained on the straights would be lost elsewhere.
 Alonso’s comments on KERS echoed those made by Christian Horner earlier in the year: KERS was “more of a strategic tool than a performance tool”.
 So what exactly was this strategic gain?

 Clear Benefits of KERS

 There are a couple of examples of KERS enabled cars making overtakes at crucial points.
 The most obvious is Räikkönen’s overtake of Fisichella on route to victory in the 2009 Belgian Grand Prix.
 Whilst overtakes half way down a straight are not rare occurrences with DRS, such an easy pass was unprecedented at the time.
-The fact that Fisichella seemed to be faster over the race only emphasised the importance of KERS more, as Räikkönen could also use the system defensively on the straights when necessary.
+The fact that Fisichella seemed to be faster over the race only emphasised the importance of KERS more.
+Räikkönen used the system defensively on the straights when necessary.

-It is also sometimes forgotten that whilst Fisichella qualified on pole, Räikkönen started the race down in 6th.
+It is also sometimes forgotten that Räikkönen started the race down in 6th.
 The only reason he was in contention at all was due to a brilliant KERS assisted start, combined with some canny car placement at La Source.